Constant payoff in zero-sum stochastic games: Model and main results

-We consider throughout this paper a standard two player zero-sum stochastic game, as introduced by Shapley \cite{shapley53}.
-Such games are described by a 5-tuple $\Ga=(K,I,J,g,q)$, where $K$ is the set of states, $I$ and $J$ are the action sets of Player 1 and 2 respectively, $g:K\times I\times J\to \R$ is the payoff function and $q:K\times I\times J\to \De(K)$ is the transition function.
-For each finite set $X$, we denote by $\De(X)$ the set of probability distributions over $X$. \textbf{We assume that $K$, $I$ and $J$ are finite sets}.
-We set $\|g\|:=\max_{(k,i,j)}|g(k,i,j)|$.
+We consider throughout this paper a standard two-player zero-sum stochastic game, as introduced by Shapley \cite{shapley53}.
+Such games are described by a 5-tuple $\Ga=(K,I,J,g,q)$, where $K$ is the set of states, $I$ and $J$ are the action sets of Player 1 and 2 respectively, $g:K\times I\times J\to \R$ is the payoff function and $q:K\times I\times J\to \De(K)$ is the transition function, where for each finite or countable set $X$, we denote by $\De(X)$ the set of probability distributions over $X$. \textbf{We assume that $K$, $I$ and $J$ are finite sets}.